|Emergency Dentistry||NHS Dentistry|

 Why Would I Need Endodontics?

-While endodontics is not a common form of dental treatment, it has its place in the world of dentistry.
+While root canal treatment is not a common form of dental treatment, it has its place in the world of dentistry.
 Endodontics is used as a method to remove infection and pain in the teeth and gums.
 It does this by physically removing infected tissue.
-The benefit of endodontics is that it does this without the need to remove or replace a tooth providing less damage to a person smile and giving a more natural look to your smile.
+The benefit of root canal treatment is that it does this without the need to remove or replace a tooth providing less damage to a person smile and giving a more natural look to your smile.
 Many dentists prefer to repair teeth rather than remove and replace them.

 Where Can I Find an Endodontist?